-Since it was the feature that was barely present anywhere else - its adoption had strengthened the engagement of the existing user base and also attracted new audience segmented who were interested in the cutting edge features and higher quality of the service.
+By using innovative features, WhatsApp increased user engagement and attracted new audiences, segmenting who were interested in the cutting edge features and higher quality of the service.

-Cross-platform compatibility, ease of use and privacy is key factors to consider upon deciding on how to develop a WhatsApp-like application.
+Cross-platform compatibility, ease of use and privacy are key factors to consider upon deciding on how to create an app like WhatsApp.

-- The QuickType feature is becoming even smarter.
-Using the machine learning technology, it can prompt the right words to the user according to the context and user's style of speech.
+1. The QuickType feature is becoming even smarter.
+Using machine learning technology, it can prompt the right words to the user according to the context and user's style of speech.

 READ ALSO: How to Use Machine Learning in Mobile App?

 2. Emoji are gaining even more power.
 The size of text screens is getting bigger, and emoji itself also gets predictive text input and suggests replacing some words with these cute symbols.
 Now the message itself can express emotions.
 This feature gives users a chance, not only to send messages but also to convey the shade of mood.